-Second planned litter for 2018 is Sunshine and our German import Thunder.
-She is Solar and Skys puppy we kept to make sure to continue this wonderful line.
-Sunshine will be four years.
+Second planned litter for 2019 is Sunshine from Sky bred to our German import Thunder.
+Sunshine is Solar and Skys puppy we kept to make sure to continue this wonderful line.
+Sunshine will be five years old .
 She has never had a litter before.
-This year 2018 we hope for Sunshines first litter ever.
+This year 2019 we hope and pray for Sunshines first litter ever.
 We shipped in a Euro from Germany to be her sire and our future stud.
 We named him Thunder.
 He is amazing and I am excited to see what his puppies will be like.
 He is European and has the long lips and huge head.
 I am glad he has good eyes which is hard to find when you are searching for Euro Great Dane.

 Our current sire, Solar, is a very kind and gentle.
 He is a show marked mantle.
 Solar is the father to many sweet and beautifully marked puppies.
 He is our current sire aka daddy for Eclipse and Skys puppies.

 The last litter of the year is normally born in Dec to Solar and Eclipse.
 Eclipse is my thickest and heaviest Great Dane.
 She weighs around 180.
 She is a kind and loving Great Dane.
 She is quite and calm.
 She passes this demeanor on to her puppies.
 Her litter is the last of the year normally arriving in late Dec.
 We still have her mother Twilight here.
 Twilight is 9 1/2 years old and grandma still passes on her wisdom and love to her daughter Eclipse and her puppies also.